jordmax12/jordmax12/README.md

 Welcome to my GitHub!
 I'm a **Lead Software Engineer** at [Feastables](https://feastables.com), where I craft high-performance, scalable software using **AWS serverless technologies**.
 I’m passionate about building robust systems from the ground up, designing **microservices**, **event-driven architectures**, and **APIs** that solve real-world problems.
 With a knack for mentoring teams and driving projects from 0 to 1, I thrive on creating sustainable, cutting-edge solutions.

-When I'm not churning code, I'm exploring new tech stacks (currently diving into **Golang** for side projects) or experimenting with **Python** for microservices when it’s the right tool for the job.
+When I'm not building products, I'm exploring new tech stacks (currently diving into **Golang** for side projects) or experimenting with **Python** for microservices when it’s the right tool for the job.
 The beauty of microservices?
 Pick the best tech for each problem and make it all play nice together! 🚀

 ---